 Intensive beef farming requires unnatural inputs

 Marine collagen supplements are typically produced from fish skin and scales.
 Some marine collagen supplements are made from wild fish while others are made from farmed fish.
-Wild fish live on natural diets – if the fish are carnivorous they hunt other fish, if the fish are herbivorous they forage on marine vegetation.
-Farmed fish are typically raised on an unnatural diet of dried pellets made from plant and animal trimmings, similar in many ways to dry dog food.
-Farmed fish live in cramped spaces that are totally foreign to the deep and open sea waters in which they thrive.
-Farmed fish are given antibiotics to fight disease and some trace elements of these are passed on to human consumers through the food chain.
+Wild fish live on natural diets.
+Farmed fish are typically raised on an unnatural diet of dried pellets made from plant and animal trimmings, live in confined spaces and are given antibiotics to fight disease.

 Fish fail to thrive in cramped conditions

 The nutritional value in wild-caught fish is much higher than that of the farm-raised fish.
 The diverse and natural diet of wild fish creates a varied blend of nutrients by the time the fish is harvested.
-Wild fish is the optimum source for natural and powerful collagen.
+This makes wild fish the best source for natural and powerful collagen.

 line caught fish from deep ocean waters provide an optimal collagen source